GMGI-Fisheries/resources/docs/eDNA 16S metab/01-Metabarcoding ampliseq 16S.md

 - [Cutadapt](https://journal.embnet.org/index.php/embnetjournal/article/view/200) is trimming primer sequences from sequencing reads.
 Primer sequences are non-biological sequences that often introduce point mutations that do not reflect sample sequences.
 This is especially true for degenerated PCR primer.
 If primer trimming would be omitted, artifactual amplicon sequence variants might be computed by the denoising tool or sequences might be lost due to become labelled as PCR chimera.
 - [DADA2](https://www.nature.com/articles/nmeth.3869) performs fast and accurate sample inference from amplicon data with single-nucleotide resolution.
 It infers exact amplicon sequence variants (ASVs) from amplicon data with fewer false positives than many other methods while maintaining high sensitivity.
 This program also assigns taxonomy using a RDP classifier.

-### COI primer sequences (required)
+### 16S primer sequences (required)

-Below is what we used for COI amplicon sequencing.
-This results in ~313 bp expected ASV.
+Below is what we used for 16S amplicon sequencing.

-LG COI amplicon F: GGWACWGGWTGAACWGTWTAYCCYCC
-LG COI amplicon R: TAIACYTCIGGRTGICCRAARAAYCA

 Ampliseq will automatically calculate the reverse compliment and include this for us.
+Copy the capitalized primer region to place inside the ampliseq script.

+Format: lower_case_adapter UPPER_CASE_PRIMER_SEQUENCE

+16S-v4_515F_illumina (51 bases): tcgtcggcagcgtcagatgtgtataagagacag GTGYCAGCMGCCGCGGTA
+16S-v4_806R_illumina: gtctcgtgggctcggagatgtgtataagagacag GGACTACNVGGGTWTCTAAT

+16S-V2_104F_Illumina: tcgtcggcagcgtcagatgtgtataagagacag GGCGVACGGGTGAGTAA
+16S-V3_519R_Illumina: gtctcgtgggctcggagatgtgtataagagacag GWATTACCGCGGCKGCTG

+16S-v4_515F_illumina (51 bases): tcgtcggcagcgtcagatgtgtataagagacag GTGYCAGCMGCCGCGGTA
+16S-V5_924R_Illumina (54 bases): gtctcgtgggctcggagatgtgtataagagacag CCCCGYCAATTCMTTTRAGT

 ### Metadata sheet (optional)